Skin in the game

 Skin is the largest organ of the human body.
 It protects us from many things such as injury, infection, cold, and heat to name just a few.

 It stores vitamins, water and other nutrients that our bodies need in order to function properly.
-Which is why it is important as, like any organ, it needs to be taken care so it can function at optimal levels.
+But like any organ, it needs to be taken care so it can function at optimal levels.

-When we do have a skin problem, we often seek the advice of a dermatology expert — a medical doctor that specializes in treating many skin conditions to see if you need extensive treatment or appointments for a hydrafacial treatment or microdermabrasion facial through services that provide Microneedling in Gurney, IL is all that we need.
-If you are looking for the best microneedling treatment, then you may consider this Microneedling Treatment in Sacramento CA. Some of the more common maladies include acne, dermatitis, eczema, fungal infections, hair loss, warts, nail problems, psoriasis, rosacea, vitiligo, and skin cancers.
+When we do have a skin problem, we often seek the advice of a dermatologist — a medical doctor that specializes in treating many skin conditions.
+Some of the more common maladies include acne, dermatitis, eczema, fungal infections, hair loss, warts, nail problems, psoriasis, rosacea, vitiligo, and skin cancers.

 As we move into the summer months, many people will be involved in outside activities and exposing themselves to more sun.
 Getting sunshine exposure can actually be very good for us as it produces vitamin D, an essential vitamin needed by the body.
 Many people living in the Northeast have very low levels of Vitamin D due to a lack of sunshine, particularly during the long winter months.